azure-octo/dapr-apim-demo/README.md

      "http://${GATEWAY_IP}/dapr-topic"
 ```

-If everything is configured correctly, you should see no response, just the `200` status code in the header, indicating the message was successfully delivered to the Dapr API.
+If everything is configured correctly, you will see `200` status code in the header, indicating the message was successfully delivered to the Dapr API.

 You can also check the `event-subscriber` logs: